jupyterlab/pytest-check-links/README.md

 pip install requests-cache
 ```

-If enabled, each occurance of a link will be checked, no matter how many times
+If enabled, each occurrence of a link will be checked, no matter how many times
 it appears in a collection of files to check.

 #### --check-links-cache